copestakes/event-site/README.md

 # event-site
-This is a demo for Web Design IV
+This is a demo for Web Design
+Hello World